Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 $$p(x_0) = p(x_J, \bar{x_{J-1}},...., \bar{x_2}, \bar{x_1}) = p(x_J) \Pi_{j=1}^J p(\bar{x}_j | x_j)$$

 But does it make sense to assume the conditional densities are low-dimensional?!
-The answer is yes!
-The reduction in dimensionality comes from the conditional-locality of the details density.
-In other words, $$p(\bar{x_j})$$ is not necessarily low-dimensional, but $$p(\bar{x_j}| x_j)$$ is: knowing the coarser structure in the image, we only need a small neighborhood around a pixel to denoise it.
+The answer is yes! **The reduction in dimensionality comes from the conditional-locality of the details density**.
+In other words, $$p(\bar{x_j})$$ is not necessarily low-dimensional, but $$p(\bar{x_j}| x_j)$$ is: knowing the coarser structure in the image (e.g. blurred outline of a face), we only need a small neighborhood around a pixel to denoise it (or add details).
 In other words, we are assuming a hierarchical markov property over the details values, and our experiments show that this assumption is aligned with true data structure.
-We tested this
+We tested this hypothesis by making the Receptive Field (RF) of the decoder blocks as small as $$9 \times 9$$ for input images of size $$320 \times 320$$ and observed almost no reduction of performance!

 <p align="center" markdown="1">
 <img src="https://zahra-kadkhodaie.github.io/images/local-cond.png" alt="Project schematic" width="40%"><br>